Turin (Italy)

 In-circuit testing is a common test method, used in high-volume manufacturing environments, that verifies the performance and the integrity of electronic printed circuit boards before they leave the production floor.

-Through fixed probes making electrical connections with the PCB test points, ICT detects any possible electrical defect either on the board or in the installing components.
+Through fixed probes making electrical connections with the PCB test points, ICT testing detects any possible electrical defect either on the board or in the installing components.

 SPEA automatic in-circuit testers meet this demand successfully by harmonizing high-volume testing and low costs with the requirements of accuracy and reliability.

-Dual-Site test area for faster In-Circuit testing
+Dual-Site test area for faster ICT testing

 This feature eliminates the need to increase the number of in-circuit testers in manufacturing to cover high-volume productions with benefits that include lower investments associated with maintenance and industrial space.